James A. McNulty: Auxiliary Bishop of Newark

-On August 2, 1947, McNulty was appointed auxiliary bishop of the Archdiocese of Newark and Titular Bishop of Methone by Pope Pius XII.
-He received his episcopal consecration on October 7, 1947, from Archbishop Thomas Walsh, with Bishops William A. Griffin and Henry Joseph O'Brien serving as co-consecrators.
+On August 2, 1947, McNulty was appointed auxiliary bishop of Newark and titular bishop of Methone by Pope Pius XII.
+He received his episcopal consecration on October 7, 1947, from Archbishop Thomas Walsh at the Cathedral of the Sacred Heart in Newark, with Bishops William A. Griffin and Henry Joseph O'Brien serving as co-consecrators.

 Bishop of Paterson

-McNulty was named the third bishop of the Diocese of Paterson by Pius XII on April 9, 1953.
+McNulty was named the third bishop of Paterson by Pius XII on April 9, 1953.
 His tenure there was marked by an increase in new parishes and schools.
 He also served as chairman of the U.S. Bishops' Committee for Motion Pictures, Radio and Television; in this capacity he condemned "'fast buck' horror, pseudoscience and crime films aimed especially at youngsters," saying such films imperil the moral health and intellectual development of children.

 Bishop of Buffalo

-On February 12, 1963, Pope John XXIII appointed McNulty as the tenth bishop of the Diocese of Buffalo.
+On February 12, 1963, Pope John XXIII appointed McNulty as the tenth bishop of Buffalo.
 He reduced the diocesan debt which stood at $30 million through a three-year Diocesan Development Fund.

-McNulty oversaw the implementation of the Decrees of Vatican II including the establishment of the Priests' Senate.
+McNulty oversaw the reforms from the Second Vatican Council of the 1960s, including the establishment of the Priests' Senate.
 A good number of new parishes were established and former Missionary Apostolate parishes became independent.
 Many parishes built new church buildings.
 McNulty promoted religious vocations, expanded inner city ministry, established the Liturgical Commission, the Pastoral Council, a Lay Steering Committee to oversee finances, and the Communications Office.
 McNulty began the television program The Bishop Visits Your Home.

 James McNulty died in Montclair, New Jersey, on September 4, 1972, at age 72.
 His body is buried next to his parents in East Hanover, New Jersey.